malcolmgroves/FluentQuery/README.markdown

       end;
     end;

 It's about the same length of code, but it is, in my mind, much clearer.
-The statement of what objects we're going to act on (in the for..in statement) reads fairly naturally, and then the code that acts on them is self contained.
+The statement of what objects we're going to act on (in the for..in statement) reads fairly naturally, and the code that acts on the objects is self contained.

 Further, over time you tend to build up a set of reusable Predicates appropriate to your objects and so for example, the LOver18 definition does not need to be declared locally.
 You can also chain them together, eg Where(Over18).Where(VisitedRecently).Where(HasPurchased)